 In addition there are events in which UROP projects are showcased.
-This includes the annual UROP Research Poster Symposium & Reception, (see flyer below) which allows for UROP awardees to outreach prospective applicants for the following year’s cohort of scholars.
+This includes the annual UROP Research Poster Symposium, which allows for UROP awardees to meet with prospective applicants for the following year’s cohort of scholars.
 UROP fellows often participate in regional, national, and international meetings and conferences within their respective disciplines.
-Finally, all projects end with a presentation at the Thinking Matters student research conference.
+Finally, all projects culminate with a presentation at the Thinking Matters student research conference.
 This conference is held in April, when family, friends and professors can learn about your research.

 Who Can Apply?

 Those who will be Undergraduate juniors or seniors during the award, who:

 - Are enrolled in at least 6.0 credit hours at USM.

 - Have a GPA of 2.5 or greater